 The point of repetition isn’t simply to say what’s already been said, but to help connect and develop your major findings and concepts in the broader context of your thesis.
 This means returning to key words and phrases, but not restating basic facts or repeating entire sentences or paragraphs that you’ve used previously.

 The best way to tell the difference between lazy repetition and positive redundancy is by thinking of your reader.
-You wouldn’t be impressed if you came across the exact same sentence or paragraph more than once if you were reading a novel; the same applies to reading a thesis.
-Of course it’s not intended to entertain like fiction, but that certainly doesn’t mean it has to be a dull read.
-Don’t just copy and paste when you need to restate key concepts—instead, find new ways of expressing your most important points and helping your argument flow logically, coherently and engagingly.
+You wouldn’t be impressed if you came across the exact same sentence or paragraph you had read in an earlier chapter if you were reading a novel; the same applies to reading a thesis.
+Of course, a thesis is not intended to entertain like fiction, but that certainly doesn’t mean it has to be a dull read.
+Don’t just copy and paste text when you need to restate key concepts—instead, find new ways to express your most important points and help your argument flow logically, coherently and engagingly.
 A thesaurus can be a handy tool for finding inspiration.